-May 15, 2017: Madhya Pradesh
+May 15, 20 - None recorded 17: Madhya Pradesh

 Shyam Sharma, journalist with Agniban, a local evening newspaper, was on his way to Manglia Square in Indore when his car was stopped by two assailants on motorbikes.
 They asked him to wind down his window, slit his throat and fled the scene.
-A passerby saw Sharma bleeding heavily and rushed him to hospital.
+A passer-by saw Sharma bleeding heavily and rushed him to hospital.
 He was moved to another hospital, where he was pronounced dead on arrival.